* CEO resigns after second profit warning in two months

 * Withdraws interim dividend, says full-year payout unlikely

-* Vanquis Bank under investigation by FCA (Adds investor comment, updates share price)
+* Vanquis Bank under investigation by FCA (Adds detail, company and analyst comment, updates share price)

-Aug 22 (Reuters) - Provident Financial had almost 2 billion pounds ($2.6 billion) wiped off its market value after its second profit warning in quick succession prompted the departure of CEO Peter Crook and suspension of its dividend.
+Aug 22 (Reuters) - Provident Financial had almost 2 billion pounds ($2.56 billion) wiped off its value after its second profit warning in quick succession prompted the departure of CEO Peter Crook and suspension of its dividend.

 The British sub-prime lender's earnings have been hit by unresolved problems at its door-to-door lending business, with the group's woes compounded by its additional disclosure on Tuesday that it has halted sales of one of its products pending an investigation by Britain's financial watchdog.

-Shares in Provident tumbled by as much as 75 percent, the biggest fall on Europe's Stoxx index.
-By 1416 GMT, the shares were down 67.7 percent at 564 pence.
+Shares in Provident tumbled by as much as 75 percent on Tuesday, making it the biggest loser on Europe's Stoxx index.
+By 1316 GMT the shares were down 66 percent at 585 pence.

-Provident first warned about problems at its door-to-door lending operation in late June, but said on Tuesday the situation had deteriorated and the business was now set to lose between 80 million and 120 million pounds this year.
+Provident first warned about problems at its door-to-door lending operation in late June, but said on Tuesday that the situation had deteriorated and the business is now set to lose between 80 million and 120 million pounds this year.

-Founded in 1880, Provident has been trying to reorganise a door-to-door lending business that has traditionally relied on self-employed agents offering high-interest loans of about 100-1,000 pounds and collecting repayment through weekly visits.
-But it has been unable to recruit enough people for its plan to replace the 5,000 or so external agents with 2,500 direct employees.
+Founded in 1880, Provident has been trying to reorganise a door-to-door lending business that has traditionally relied on an army of self-employed agents offering high-interest loans of about 100-1,000 pounds and collecting repayment through weekly visits.
+However, it has been unable to recruit enough people for its plan to replace the 5,000 or so external agents with 2,500 direct employees.

-The number of existing agents applying for the new roles fell short of expectations.
+The number of exisiting agents applying for the new roles fell short of expectations.
 "We didn't get it right," Crook said in June, citing inadequate staff-retention incentives among the factors.

 That has resulted in lower sales and a debt-collection backlog, scuppering hopes that Provident, which provided loans through the Wall Street crash of 1929 and both World Wars, would benefit from a growing consumer base as real wages came under threat from Britain's exit from the European Union.